 Veganism means never consuming or using animal flesh, their secretions, by-products, or fluids of any kind

 It also means not keeping animals for the purpose of producing those things.
 It means never wearing animal body parts.
-Veganism means challenging the structures that reduce access to alternatives.
-It means helping people with no access to alternatives locate those alternatives.
-We do not disrespect or ridicule them.
+Veganism means challenging the structures that profit from and promote the usage of animals.
+Vegans help people with no access to alternatives locate those alternatives without disrespecting or ridiculing them.

 Vegans agitate to end ritualized violence against animals

-We demand the total abolition of hunting, fishing, zoos, aquaria, circuses, experimentation, and forced labor.
+We demand the total abolition of hunting, fishing, and forced labor; zoos, aquaria, circuses, and experimentation.